 Some 30-plus years later, I still make Grunt though instead of dried French onion soup and canned mushrooms, it now comes to my table with a homemade sauce.
 This 'grown-up' recipe is not much more trouble and it still takes less than 30 minutes.

-- 12 ounces leftover roast chicken, pork, or beef, cut into strips
+- 12 ounces leftover roast chicken (or pork or beef, cut into strips)

 - 1/2 teaspoon dried thyme